 Small Sources 16: This list is of 26 persons who purchased flax seed from the Monteagle estate in the Shanagolden area of county Limerick in 1808.
-It is from the correspondence of Stephen Edward Rice and the original is in the National Library of Ireland (NLI Ms 605A).
+The estate was owned by the Spring-Rice family whose titles included Lord Monteagle.
+This list is from the correspondence of Stephen Edward Rice and the original is in the National Library of Ireland (NLI Ms 605A).
+In this period there were many incentives for farmers to grow flax as a means of developing the linen industry.
 The heading on the list states that 124 pottles of flax seed were sold at 1 shilling 7 pence halfpenny per pottle on 15th May 1808.
-(A pottle is an old measure of liquids equalling a half-gallon).
+(A pottle is an old measure of liquid equalling a half-gallon).
 Each purchaser bought from 2 to 7 pottles.
 These people would clearly have had access to land for planting and were probably tenants of the Monteagle estate.
 Note that eight of the purchasers are women.
 Many of the stages in the making of linen, particularly spinning, provided employment for women in the home.
 Growing of the flax would therefore have been of direct interest to women in the area.
 In areas where wool was not common, flax-growing provided a means of production of cloth for households.

 M. Mc Mahon

 Arthur Hassett (?)